cpske/ISP/assignment/movierental/movierental-part2.md

 movie = new Movie("Mulan", 2020, ["Action","Adventure","Drama"])
 ```

-There are some problems with creating movies directly in the app:
+There are problems with creating movies directly in the app:

 - Where does the movie data come from?
 - How does the class that *instantiates* a Movie get the data it needs?
+- Errors.
+We might enter the genre or year incorrectly.

-Apply two design principles:
+Apply these design principles:

 - Encapsulation - encapsulate and hide creation of Movie objects
-- Separation of Concerns - the classes that *use* movies are separate from the classes that *create* movies
+- Separation of Concerns - the class that *uses* movies is separate from the class that *creates* movies

 Define a factory class named `MovieCatalog` to create and access Movies.